justLV/onju-voice-maubot/README.md

 To simplify the installation, I've included a script that logs in using `matrix-nio[e2e]` to create the device ID, access token, etc.

-Run the following (with conda env activated):
+Run the following (with the conda env activated):

 ```
 python initialize.py